 Not so long ago, the word, ‘freelancer’ conjured up very typical images in the head.
 A writer, an architect, or an interior designer.
 Today, however, the boundaries are expanding to fill people with a variety of skills and talent.

 Research is one big area where companies are investing, opening up the need for qualified market researchers.
-Consumer research, financial research, even pharmaceutical research requires specialists for limited duration.
+Consumer research, financial research, even pharmaceutical research requires specialists for a limited duration.
 Finance and accounting is another area where companies of all sizes are happy to outsource work.
 See more at http://wallstcheatsheet.com/breaking-news/the-12-most-frequently-outsourced-business-tasks.html/

 Even traditionally sacrosanct roles such as marketing, where it was hard to imagine not having permanent employees, is a function now open to independent workers.
 Business development, human resource and consulting are other critical roles witnessing a mainstreaming of freelancing.

-The entire digital space too has thrown open a slew of opportunities for information architects, programmers and website designers, who are more than willing to provide their skills for project-based work or part-time employment.
-Further, given the complex and rapidly changing nature of technology, organisations are also looking at technology consultants in addition to their internal tech teams.
+The entire digital space too has thrown open a slew of opportunities for information architects, programmers, and website designers, who are more than willing to provide their skills for project-based work or part-time employment.
+Further, given the complex and rapidly changing nature of technology, organizations are also looking at technology consultants in addition to their internal tech teams.
 They are using them to help make sense, keep pace and extract the best out of emerging technologies for their businesses.
-Finally, the original creative freelance writer for a newspaper or magazine now has company in content writers specialising in various domains (such as business, finance, food, automobile, technology) working for websites, both Indian and international.
+Finally, the original creative freelance writer for a newspaper or magazine now has company in content writers specializing in various domains (such as business, finance, food, automobile, technology) working for websites, both Indian and international.